koro666/translcd/README.md

 How to Use
 ----------

 Edit `translcd.conf` to configure the connection to both Transmission and LCDproc, then start the script and leave it running.
+A `systemd` unit file is provided to install it as a service.

 An alternate configuration file path can be passed as the first argument.